colinrr/locust/README.md

 --> WHAT'S INCLUDED SO FAR

-Y - fully included and ready for use, test data included in demoData T - included and ready for use, to demo data available ! - available, subject to dependencies x - not currently included
+Y - fully included and ready for use, test data included in demoData T - included and ready for use, no demo data available ! - available, subject to dependencies x - not currently included